Prince Harry gets his day in court against tabloids he accuses of blighting his life

 “Nothing was sacrosanct or out of bounds” for the tabloids, the lawyer said.

-Green said he plans to question Harry for a day and a half.

-Harry has been expected in court Monday for the opening of the hacking case, the first of his several lawsuits against the media to go to a full trial.
+Harry had been expected in court on Monday for the opening of the hacking case, the first of his several lawsuits against the media to go to a full trial.

 He was absent because he’d taken a flight Sunday from Los Angeles after the birthday of his 2-year-old daughter Lilibet, Sherborne said — to the evident chagrin of the judge, Timothy Fancourt.